The Perfect Vermont Family Ski Vacation!Bolton Valley

 At Bolton Valley we strive to be as environmentally conscious as possible.
 In fact, we were recently highlighted as one of the Climate Action Business Association’s Champions of Snow.
 Skiing and riding are outdoor sports and we depend on a clean environment and abundant snowfall.
 To learn more about our environmental initiatives check out the sections below:

 In 2009 Bolton became the second ski area in the country, and the first in Vermont, to boast a wind turbine on site.
-The turbine is maintained by Bolton Valley staff and owned by Larry Williams and Doug Nedde, also the owners of Bolton Valley.
+The turbine is not currently owned by Bolton Valley, but our staff does assist in the maintenance to keep it running and producing energy.

 The 121-foot-tall Northwind 100 Wind Turbine produces approximately 300,000 kilowatt hours of power annually and can start generating electricity at wind speeds as low as 6 mph.
 The turbine uses net metering so power is sent into the electrical grid and in return, Bolton Valley receives a price reduction on their electricity.
 The amount of power produced could cover about one eighth of Bolton Valley’s total energy needs, which is equivalent to the electricity consumed by 40 to 45 Vermont households.